-Quick summary: When retirees draw cash flow in retirement, they can really benefit when they consider tax strategy.
-We explore some of the essential concepts for investors to consider as they work with their advisor and tax specialist:
+When retirees draw income in retirement, they can benefit by considering available tax strategies.
+This article explores some of the essential concepts for investors to consider as they work with their advisor and tax specialist:

-• Being aware of income thresholds for key government programs and tax credits (i.e., claw backs)
+• Be aware of income thresholds for key government programs and tax credits (i.e., to minimize the risk of claw backs)

-• Thinking long term: A small difference in tax efficiency today can make a big difference over time
+• Think long term: a small difference in tax efficiency today can make a big difference over time

-• Considering the different types of income: capital gains, eligible dividends, non-eligible dividends, Registered Retirement Income Fund (RRIF) withdrawals, etc.
+• Consider the taxation of different types of income: capital gains, interest, dividends, foreign source income and Registered Retirement Savings Plan (RRSP) and Registered Retirement Income Fund (RRIF) withdrawals, etc.

-• Investment vehicles (i.e., the account types that contain your investments, such as Registered Retirement Savings Plans (RRSPs), or the structure of your underlying investments, such as corporate class mutual funds)
+• Investment vehicles (i.e., the account types that contain your investments, such as your RRSP) and the nature of your underlying investments (for example, a corporate class mutual fund)

 Why is it so important to monitor income in retirement?